touzet/pampa/README.md

 PAMPA (Protein Analysis by Mass Spectrometry for Ancient Species) is a versatile software suite tailored to effectively handle various tasks associated with ZooMS (Zooarchaeology by Mass Spectrometry) data.

 It consists of three primary scripts:
-  - pampa_light: facilitates fast and easy species identification from mass spectra using marker peptides.
+  - PAMPA LIGHT: facilitates fast and easy species identification from mass spectra using marker peptides.
-  - pampa_classify:  also dedicated to taxonomic assignment, offering a comprehensive range of advanced options.
+  - PAMPA CLASSIFY:  also dedicated to taxonomic assignment, offering a comprehensive range of advanced options.
-  - pampa_craft: enables the user to define their own markers by creating custom set of peptide markers.
+  - PAMPA CRAFT: enables the user to define their own markers by creating custom set of peptide markers.

-Moreover, PAMPA is user-friendly software capable of processing any number of mass spectra in a single run and conducting in-depth exploration of diverse assignment possibilities within the taxonomic space.
+PAMPA is user-friendly software capable of processing any number of mass spectra in a single run and conducting in-depth exploration of diverse assignment possibilities within the taxonomic space.

 ## How to install the program ?